Yujie-liang/recycle-campaign-react/README.md

     <img src="https://img.shields.io/badge/React-18.3.1-blue"/>
 </p>
 <p>
-A website for araising people's awareness in recycling and environment protection.
-The website integrates recycle campaigns from different brands to prommote the campaigns.
-The website also implements CSS transformation to increase interactions and to increase the interest of users to learn more about how to recycle correctly.
-React framework and Scss were the main technologies used in the frontend project.
+This website aims to raise people's awareness about recycling and environmental protection.
+It integrates recycling campaigns from different brands to promote these initiatives effectively.
+The website also utilizes CSS transformations to enhance user interactions and spark interest in learning proper recycling practices.
+The frontend of the project is built using the React framework and SCSS.
 </p>
 <p>Feel free to give it a try: <strong>https://yujie-liang.github.io/recycle-campaign-react/login</strong><br>
 </p>